 CEREC crowns provide you with beautifully natural ceramic crowns.
 The major draw to these crowns is that everything is done in only one appointment.
 This is because we have a milling unit right in our office.
 The technology is incredibly accurate and can create crowns within a discrepancy of one-thousandth of a millimeter.
 Additionally, the crowns will match the color, transparency, and contours of your natural teeth, aiding in providing you with a completely natural result.

-At Victor Nitu DDS, we specialize in several full-arch replacement options for patients missing all or most of their teeth.
-One of our most common treatments is All-on-4, a complete fixed bridge supported by a series of dental implants.
+The All On 4 treatment allows our patients to have a permanently fixed denture.
+At Victor Nitu, DDS, we specialize in several full-arch replacement options for patients missing all or most of their teeth.
+The difference with All On 4, is the denture becomes a non-removable, set device.
+Additionally, treatment is completed in one day.
+This means the patient can arrive with no teeth and leave with a full set.
+Following a period of healing, the patient will increasingly grow more comfortable with their new teeth and soon find that they feel much like their natural teeth once did.
+The All On 4 is a complete fixed bridge supported by a series of dental implants.
 This immensely beneficial treatment concept has revolutionized the way we replace missing teeth.

-The unique system of the All-on-4® Treatment Concept provides structure and stabilization with the placement of the dental implants, making it possible for you to go home that same day with a new set of teeth.
+Sometimes referred to as Teeth in a Day, the unique system of the All-on-4® Treatment Concept provides our patients with a structure of a stabilized dental prosthesis through the use of dental implants.
+Our patients can go home the same day with a new set of teeth.
 The entire process, including any extractions that may be needed, can be completed in a single day.
 You'll go home with a fully functional set of teeth that look and feel natural, with minimal recovery time.

 A denture is a removable appliance that is usually used to replace one or more missing teeth.
 A partial denture usually attaches to the surrounding teeth with metal clasps.
 A complete denture consists of a flesh-colored acrylic base that supports a complete arch of prosthetic teeth.
 We offer custom-fit dentures as a more comfortable, functional, and durable solution.